2024 NCTE Annual Convention

 Audience: Middle, Secondary, College, Teacher Education, Research

-Participants will begin at the Museum of Fine Arts Boston by downloading an app we developed to support preservice teachers in this specific art space.
+Participants will begin at the Institute of Contemporary Art-Boston by downloading an app we developed to support preservice teachers in this specific art space.
 Then, we will model the app with a work of art, before allowing participants to use the app to explore the museum in small groups.
+Participants will also be invited to reflect, create, and collectively process in the museum space.

 W.17 — Read Alouds That Celebrate Learners and Teach Racial, Historical, and Critical Literacies